IndexingWordPress

 When Google selects a different canonical than the one WordPress declares, the first check is whether the page sends mixed preference signals through templates, internal links, sitemap entries, parameters, archives, or duplicate content.

-When this usually happens
+When this usually appears

 • after SEO plugin canonical changes